• Skip to primary navigation

 How do you make steamed asparagus taste good?

 You can make steamed asparagus taste good by adding a simple mustard vinaigrette.
-Make it with 2 tablespoon of extra virgin olive oil, 2 tablespoon of lemon juice, 1 tablespoon of maple syrup, 1 tablespoon of mustard, ½ tablespoon of salt, and a few twists of black pepper.
+Make it with 2 tbsp of extra virgin olive oil, 2 tbsp of lemon juice, 1 tbsp of maple syrup, 1 tbsp of mustard, 1/2 tbsp of salt, and a few twists of black pepper.
 Whisk and drizzle on top of steamed asparagus.

 How do you know when steamed asparagus is done cooking?